Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

 To collect and execute tests, Wake uses the [pytest](https://docs.pytest.org/en/stable/) framework under the hood.
 The test files should start with `test_` or end with `_test.py` to be collected.
 It is possible to use all the features of the pytest framework like [fixtures](https://docs.pytest.org/en/stable/explanation/fixtures.html).

+!!! tip "Connecting to a chain from a fixture"
+    In order to interact with a chain in a fixture, the chain must be already connected.
+    The best way to achieve this is to prepare a fixture that connects to the chain and use it wherever needed.

+    ```python
+    @fixture
+    def chain():
+        if default_chain.connected:
+            return default_chain
+        else:
+            with default_chain.connect():
+                yield default_chain
+    ```

 The recommended project structure is as follows: